 Does this scenario play out in your facility?
 The speaker commissioned a custom software application to capture and present facility audit information.
 He estimates it cost them "about \$15,000 and still counting."
 Fortunately, it's successful.

-You, however, may want to investigate an auditing program, Facility AuditMate, from Diversified Intelligence, It uses custom algorithms to track, analyze, and chart Asset Management Application Helps by Howard Millman ment dates.
-The program runs under Windows 3.1 and Windows 95.
+You, however, may want to investigate an auditing program, Facility AuditMate, from Diversified Intelligence.
+It uses custom algorithms to track, analyze, and chart deferred maintenance, as deferred maintenance, asset replacement costs, and optimal replace-